UnterrainerInformatik/syncdir/readme.md

 **Beware:** Project Lombok currently doesn't play well with Eclipse Mars (4.5).
 You'll get build-errors using the extension methods as of now.

 # SyncDir
+This is yet another synchronization program.
+I've come across the problem when I wanted to backup my large music-collection periodically.
+Some things change, most of them don't.
+Depends on how many albums I am buying at the moment.
+Usually I'm fine with just copy-pasting the root folders from the source-pladder to the backup-disc.

+But every now and then I move a folder.
+And that's where the problem starts.
+The copy-paste technique doesn't delete the old, now superfluous folder.

+That's where this program comes in.
+You point it at one or more source directories and a single target directory and it tells you exactly how many files and folders there are to create/replace/delete and then does so.

+You may use it with a config-file or command-line parameters.

 First, you'll need the Java **JRE version 1.8** (**Java SE 8**) or higher.
 Make sure that java.exe is on your path, or start the following commands with the path to your java installation (the `/bin` directory of the one you've just downloaded).